samcranford/dandy_simulator/README.md

 # dandy_simulator
-A simulation model to be used with the dandy robot software, specifically for hardware in the loop setups.
+A simulation model to be used with the dandy robot software, specifically for software in the loop setups.

 Install necessary gazebo and ros packages.